 NYSEG Customer Advocate

 A NYSEG Customer Advocate provides contact, counsel, and advocacy for residential customers facing special hardships and having difficulty paying their NYSEG bill.
-The NYSEG Customer Advocate can also make recommendations to help solve problems and make referrals to other services provided by NYSEG and community agencies.

 Request a Customer Advocate by calling the general customer helpline number: 1-800-572-1111.